LeoSvjetlicic/CalendarLibrary/README.md

 ![plot](./videos/Default.gif)
 ![plot](./videos/DefaultRange.gif)

+## Features
+* **Customizable** UI components for calendars
+* Easy handling of date selection and range selection
+* Easily extend functionality with custom features
+* Helper functions for **generating calendar data**
+* Integrates seamlessly with **Jetpack Compose ViewModel**

 ## Sample project
 The GIFs above showcase some examples provided in the sample app, you can download [here](https://github.com/LeoSvjetlicic/CalendarLibrary/archive/refs/heads/main.zip).

+To run the project:
+* Unzip the file.
+* Open the project in Android Studio.
+* Sync the Gradle files.
+* Run the app on an emulator or device.

 View the library's source code [here](https://github.com/LeoSvjetlicic/CalendarLibrary/tree/main/calendarLibrary)